bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/mapping_and_rearrangements/mapping.md

 samtools view tumour.sorted.bam | head -100
 ```

-samtools also provides functions to request the alignments for particular regions of the reference genome.
+samtools also provides functions to view the alignments for a particular region of the reference genome.
 To do this we first need to build an index of the BAM file, which allows samtools to quickly extract the alignments for a region without reading the entire BAM file:

 ```
 samtools index tumour.sorted.bam